-- A. A statement of the reasons for the negative determination; - B. Identification of the areas in which the employee must improve in order to be granted a within-grade increase; - C. The right to file a written request for reconsideration not more than fifteen (15) days, or any other time frame that may be required by regulation, after receiving the negative determination; - D. The name and address of the official, usually the State Director or the State Director's designee, who will reconsider the official determination and with whom the request for reconsideration should be filed.
+- A. A statement of the reasons for the negative determination; - B. Identification of the areas in which the employee must improve in order to be granted a within-grade increase; - C. The right to file a written request for reconsideration not more than fifteen (15) calendar days, or any other time frame that may be required by regulation, after receiving the negative determination; - D. The name and address of the official, usually the State Director or the State Director's designee, who will reconsider the official determination and with whom the request for reconsideration should be filed

-Section 5 - Appeal Rights
+Section 5 - Grievance Rights

-When the agency has affirmed its initial decision on reconsideration that an employee's performance is not at an acceptable level and the determination is final, an employee may file a grievance/complaint or appeal the adverse action to the Merit Systems Protections Board.
+When the Agency has affirmed its initial decision on reconsideration that an employee's performance is not at an acceptable level and the determination is final, an employee may file a grievance/complaintover that determination.